PyCoder21/Termux-AI-Free-Agent/README.md

 python ai.py
 ```

-FreeSeekR1-Agent also has a non-interactive mode :
+Termux-AI-Free-Agent also has a non-interactive mode :

 ```bash
 python ai.py "What is the weather in Paris today?"